vincenzomadaghiele/minimal-FO-agent/README.md

 -   Implementing live audio input instead of MIDI.

 This video shows an improvisation by the author of this article, using a modified version of the program (pardon my nonexistent piano skills).

-*A short video demo of a slightly modified version of the live system.
-The input sound is on the left channel, the sound produced by the artificial agent is on the right channel for demonstration purposes.*

 This code is released under [open-source license LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 This work it is funded by the University of Oslo (Norway).